The Importance of Achieving Commonality

 3. Common operating picture

-- The operating picture (or business model) should define and even become the framework for the common language that is spoken.
+- The operating picture (or business model) defines and even becomes the framework for the common language that is spoken.

-- A common operating picture will ensure everyone understands how the organization delivers value using people, processes, and technology.
+- A common operating picture ensures everyone understands how the organization delivers value using people, processes, and technology.

-- A value-point road map (VPM) will allow your team to visualize the goals of the organization.
-A great example would be value-point mapping the customer experience and its touch points to create a visual depiction of critical touch points with the customer and how the organization’s strategy can best be achieved.
+- A value-point road map (VPM) allows your team to visualize the goals of the organization.
+A great example is value-point mapping the customer experience and its touch points to create a visual depiction of critical touch points with the customer and how to best achieve the organization’s strategy.

-- Dashboards and other technology tools should be shared across any natural divisions within the organization.
+- Share dashboards and other technology tools across any natural divisions within the organization.

-Increased commonality will always foster increased cooperation and trust within your team and will help shift any tug-of-war toward the goal of winning against your competitors.
-As many different factors push and pull leaders’ attention and energy, commonality within the organization will also provide clarity when decisions need to be made.
-In its best form, commonality of understanding, language, and operations will provide a platform from which the organization can accomplish meaningful and even breathtaking achievements.
+Commonality always fosters cooperation and trust within your team and helps shift any tug-of-war toward the goal of winning against your competitors.
+As many different factors push and pull leaders’ attention and energy, commonality within the organization also provides clarity when decisions need to be made.
+In its best form, commonality of understanding, language, and operations provides a platform from which the organization accomplishes meaningful and even breathtaking achievements.